salvadordata/Mr.-CrackBot-AI-Nano/README.md

 Mr. CrackBot AI

 	Status: 🚧 In its infancy – Not yet released!
+Check back soon!

 Welcome to Mr. CrackBot AI, a cutting-edge tool designed for automated Wi-Fi penetration testing and password cracking.
 This README describes the current functionality and also tracks the evolution of the project.